ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/debian-redis.md

 ```

-To check the Status use the below command
+To check the Status of workers use the below command
 ```sh
 supervisorctl
 ```

-systemctl status supervisord

 ## Enable Redis in Faveo
 After Redis installation is complete, follow these [instructions](/docs/helper/enable-redis) to configure Redis with Faveo.